BladeRunnerJS/fell/README.md

 ### Specific Loggers

-You can get more fined grained control if you log to specified loggers within your classes.
+You can get more finely grained control if you log to specified loggers within your modules or classes.

 ```javascript